Can you charge the Powerwall using the Grid?

 - Weight: 343.9 pounds

-The solar inverter in the Powerwall+ is 97.5 percent efficient and features the Power Tracking tracker circuit with four power tracking circuits that are nearly 98 percent.
-It can be connected to as many solar panels you want and then connect them to one MPPT circuit to boost the power output.
+The solar inverter on the Powerwall+ is 97.5 percent efficient and features 4 Power Tracking Tracker circuits with approximately 98 percent.
+You can group as many solar panels you want and then connect them to one MPPT circuit to increase the power output.

 Powerwall Modes

-This Powerwall can be set up to meet the particular energy requirements of your home.
-The Tesla app allows you to control and monitor the efficiency the solar panel.
-It has control modes such as Self-Powered, Time Based Control, Backup-only mode, and Time-Based Control.
+It is possible to configure the Powerwall can be configured to meet the particular energy requirements of your home.
+The Tesla app lets you monitor and manage the efficiency that your system produces.
+It includes control modes like Self-Powered, Time Based Control, Backup only mode, and Time-Based Control.

-Installed Tesla solar panels will include at minimum at the very least one Powerwall+.
-This mode allows you to consume only the energy required to provide power to your home or charge your Powerwall.
-Preconditioning is a feature that can be turned on to warm your Powerwall for improved functioning and charging efficiency in the event that temperatures drop below freezing.
+Installed Tesla solar systems will come with at minimum one Powerwall+.
+This feature lets you use only the energy needed to supply power to your home or recharge your Powerwall.
+Preconditioning is a feature that can be turned on to heat your Powerwall for improved operation and charging performance in the event that temperatures drop below freezing.

-Learn more about the various modes available that you can use on your Powerwall.
+Learn more about the various options that you can use on your Powerwall.

 - Backup Reserve